UNISvalbard/Geo-UAV/content/lessons/data_acquisition/data_acquisition.md

 ### Limitations of UAV systems

-## Types of Cameras

-### Shutter used

-### Camera calibration

 ## Choice of outcrop
-To be a valuable resource for studying, an ideal outcrop should be geologically interesting.Virtual outcrops can be quite vast and include overhangs and narrow canyons.
+To be a valuable resource for studying, an ideal outcrop should be geologically interesting.
+Virtual outcrops can be quite vast and include overhangs and narrow canyons.
 When flying a UAV in these environments, it is essential to be extremely careful not to crash your UAV against the cliffs.
 Larger outcrops are typically flown in segments and pieced together, either when the models are built or can be collected as separate models and combined later.

 For those who are new to acquisition campaigns, it is recommended to start with a small and compact outcrop for the first flights and gradually work up to more challenging locations.
 A reasonable size to begin with is around 200-300 meters long and up to 30 meters high.
 This way, you can always fly within line of sight and never exceed 120 meters in height.